Screened Disorders

 2 Methylbutyryl-CoA Dehydrogenase Deficiency (2MBG) is a condition in which the body is unable to break down certain proteins.
 Very few cases of 2MBG have been reported.
 Signs of 2MBG include tiredness, irritability, vomiting, fever, weak muscle tone, delayed growth, tight muscles, and developmental delays.
 Fact Sheets: 2MBG English - 2MBG Spanish

 2-Methyl-3-Hydroxybutyric Acidemia (2M3HBA) is a condition in which the body is unable to break down certain proteins.
-Children with 2M3HBA start showing signs during infancy, typically between 9 and 14 months.
-Males and females can have different signs of 2M3HBA.
-Males are more severely affected than females.
+Children with 2M3HBA start showing signs during infancy, typically between nine and 14 months.
+Males and females can have different signs of 2M3HBA and males are more severely affected than females.
 Fact Sheets: 2M3HBA English - 2M3HBA Spanish

 3-Methylglutaconic Aciduria (3MGA) is the name for a group of five different conditions in which the body is unable to break down certain proteins.
-The causes, symptoms, and treatment of the five different types of 3MGA vary, but they all begin in utero or at birth.
+The causes, symptoms, and treatment of the five different types of 3MGA vary, but they all begin before birth or at birth.
 Fact Sheets: 3MGA English - 3MGA Spanish

 Isobutyrylglycinuria (IBG) is a condition in which the body is unable to break down certain proteins.
 IBG is a very rare condition.
 A child with IBG had signs that began at age one.
 Signs of IBG include delayed growth, tiredness, pale skin, trouble regulating body temperature, and difficulty breathing.
 Fact Sheets: IBG English - IBG Spanish